Yonom/Edit/README.md

 To install this plugin, download it from the downloads page and put it inside your profile's directory.

 ## Commands
-Here are the commands this Plugin supports:
+Here are the commands this plugin supports:

 - **!none:** removes your current tool selectione
 - **!wand:** selects the wand tool (select points by putting a folower (summer 2011 decoration)